Chevrolet Warranty Protects Drivers on the Racetrack

 Chevy explained to the press that the V-6 Camaro was also track tested, but to a different degree.
 But unlike those models, it underwent a few hours of track testing, but since it is lacking the brakes and cooling systems of the SS and ZL1, its manufacturer’s warranty cannot be used at a racetrack.

 Now, it’s not that Chevrolet is driving solo when it comes to protecting their sporty cars when drivers decide to flex their muscles on the track.
-However it is a good thing that a major U.S. automakers willing to cover their pony cars, and make it know that they stand by the engineering behind their cars and policy.
+However it is a good thing that a major U.S. automakers willing to cover their pony cars, and make it know that they stand by the engineering behind their cars and contract.

 More like this